grafana/writers-toolkit/docs/sources/contribute/data-source-writing-guide/index.md

 ## Template variables document

-This topic document explains templates and variables associated with the data source.
-You will need to work with the data source SME on this topic to ensure all information is accurate.
+This document explains templates and variables associated with the data source.

 **File structure:**